HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_wcm_api_v3.md

   --namespace dx
 ```

-### Option 3: Combining with Existing Configuration
+### Option 3: Combining with existing configuration

 If you have other configuration values, combine them: